quimby/quimby/doc/examples.rst

     #include "quimby/MagneticField.h"
     using namespace quimby;

-Be careful not to use 'using namespace' in headers!
+.. warning:: Be careful not to use 'using namespace' in header files!

 The magnetic field has its origin in 0, 0, 0 and has a size of 120 Mpc.

 .. code-block:: c++

     Vector3f originKpc = Vector3f(0, 0, 0);
-    float siuzKpc = 120000;
+    float sizeKpc = 120000;

 In this example we use a precomputed HCube file with 4^3 samples per cube.